Architecture and design

 The Sydney Park project (pictured, right) won 3 awards for contractor Design Landscapes: a gold award for best commercial sustainable landscapes project as well as a silver for best commercial civil project over $1 million, and a silver for best open space parklands.

 The park’s wetlands project uses scenic cascades to create one of the largest stormwater harvesting systems in Australia, while also creating a haven for native frogs and birds and encouraging bush regeneration.

 Napier Street Reserve’s upgrade includes large paved areas and beautiful landscaped gardens that replaced the dusty surface that previously sat beneath fig trees near the UNSW Art & Design campus.

 The reserve upgrade won 2 awards for its contractors, Hargraves Urban: a gold award for best commercial civil project and the prestigious Graham Ross Commercial Award.

 The landscaping by Hargraves Urban surrounding artist Tony Albert's Yininmadyemi artwork for Aboriginal and Torres Strait Islander Diggers at Hyde Park South won the bronze Local Council Government Award.

 Sydney Design Advisory Panel

 An independent panel of experts help the City of Sydney to continually improve the quality of private development and our own urban design and public projects.
-Members of the panel are:
+Members of the panel (pictured below) are: